digitalrebar/provision/doc/cli/drpcli_system.rst

 ::

-      -d, --debug               Whether the CLI should run in debug mode -E, --endpoint string     The Digital Rebar Provision API endpoint to talk to (default "https://127.0.0.1:8092") -f, --force               When needed, attempt to force the operation - used on some update/patch calls
+      -c, --catalog string      The catalog file to use to get product information (default "https://repo.rackn.io") -d, --debug               Whether the CLI should run in debug mode -E, --endpoint string     The Digital Rebar Provision API endpoint to talk to (default "https://127.0.0.1:8092") -f, --force               When needed, attempt to force the operation - used on some update/patch calls